blh119/Intro-to-Data-Mining/README.md

 Project 5 - This is a decision tree project in which we try to fin the 3 most important factors in a car evaluation for car buying.
 This project includes a write up.

 Project 6 - This project is actually four different project, in which part one is a normal linear regression.
 Part 2 is a multilinear regression with the intercept.
 Part 3 is a linear regression that includes sin, log, and cubic functions.
 Part 4 includes a linear regression with a linearized exponental function.
 All parts include a write up.

+Project 7 - Lasso Regression.
+This project looks at crime rates for american cities based on a number of social and economic factors.
+We use a lasso regression to get what factors are most important for predicting crime rate.